jbuchbinder/jbuchbinder.github.com/source/_posts/2015-07-20-post-mortem-2015-providence-48-hour-film-project.md

 Around 1 P.M. we got the audio mixed with score back from our sound engineer, Rob.
 I did a quick review of the video to make sure everything was in order before we continued on.

-After watching it through again, we identified three issues: there was coloring missing from a particularly difficult multiple light color shot, the stabilization algo had malfunctioned catastrophically, and there was a non-diagetic sound missing.
+After watching it through again, we identified three issues: there was coloring missing from a particularly difficult multiple light color shot, the stabilization algo had malfunctioned catastrophically, and there was a non-diegetic sound missing.
 The first and third issues were remedied quickly -- but the second one turned into a bit of an issue.

 I completely retracked it and removed all non-background points **twice**, but both times the image "jumped" at a certain point.
 I ended up using (ugh) Warp Stabilizer in Premiere to smooth out the instability a little, but I blew almost an hour trying to fix that single shot.